Pulmonary manifestations of AIDS-related lymphomas

 Primary effusion lymphoma (PEL) is a rare aggressive tumor seen in HIV infected patients, in association with Kaposi sarcoma-associated herpesvirus (KSHV)/human herpesvirus 8.
 It has a predisposition to arise in body cavities, such as the pleural space.

 The clinical manifestations, diagnosis, and approach to treatment of HIV-associated NHL lymphoma presenting in the chest will be reviewed here.
 The extra-pulmonary AIDS-related lymphomas, non-AIDS-defining lymphoma, PEL, and Castleman's disease are discussed separately.
 (See "AIDS-related lymphomas: Epidemiology, risk factors, and pathobiology" and "AIDS-related lymphomas: Primary effusion lymphoma" and "Multicentric Castleman's disease" and "HIV infection and malignancy: Management considerations", section on 'Hodgkin lymphoma'.)

 Early in the human immunodeficiency virus (HIV) epidemic, non-Hodgkin lymphoma (NHL) occurred in 2 to 5 percent of HIV-infected patients [10,11].
-After the introduction of potent antiretroviral therapy (ART) in the mid-1990s, the incidence of NHL in HIV-infected people peaked in the 10 percent range but has subsequently dropped to the 5 percent range.
+After the introduction of potent antiretroviral therapy (ART) in the mid-1990s, the incidence of NHL in HIV-infected people peaked around 10 percent but has subsequently dropped to approximately 5 percent .
 (See "AIDS-related lymphomas: Epidemiology, risk factors, and pathobiology", section on 'Epidemiology'.)